Fort Collins Hippotherapy FAQ

-From the start, it should be understood that hippotherapy is not a separate form of therapy.
+From the start, it should be understood that this is not a separate form of therapy.
 It is physical, occupational, or speech therapy just as you’d find it in its conventional form.
-The only major difference is that the primary treatment tool of choice is the horse.
-Just as in a clinic the therapist may utilize any number of tools—bolsters, exercise machines, balance beams, gait trainers, ball pits, etc.—in hippotherapy it is the horse that is most typically called upon.
+The only major difference is that the primary treatment tool of choice is the horse’s movement.
+Just as in a clinic the therapist may utilize any number of tools—bolsters, exercise machines, balance beams, gait trainers, ball pits, etc.—in the barn environment, it is the horse that is typically called upon.
 That is not to say that other strategies and interventions are ignored.
 They are used in the same way as they always were, with the horse being an integrated component rather than a separate strategy in itself.
 In fact, depending on the purpose of the treatment and the desired outcome much of the session may be done off the horse, incorporating just such things as bolsters, balance beams, mat stretching, etc. And just as in ‘conventional’ therapy a component of treatment will involve home exercise instruction and caregiver education to ensure proper follow-through and carryover.

 Why does it work?

-Equine therapy works for a number of reasons.
+PT, OT, SLP incorporating equine movement works for a number of reasons.
 First and foremost, the issues of comfort and motivation are rendered all but obsolete.
-Where, in the clinic, much of the session may be spent trying to make the patient feel at ease or finding something that will motivate them, in the hippo setting these things are inherent.
+Where, in the clinic, much of the session may be spent trying to make the patient feel at ease or finding something that will motivate them, in the equine setting these things are inherent.
 For riders of any age, being on or around a horse is exciting and cool, and the outdoor/farm atmosphere is engaging and fun, particularly when compared to a ‘typical’ clinic.

 Is it safe?

 Who can participate?

 No matter the diagnosis, if the impairments involve issues with strength, balance, tone, postural awareness, coordination, midline orientation, sensory integration, or range of motion, they can be addressed and addressed successfully.
 Our horses help those with cerebral palsy, Down syndrome, autism-spectrum patients, multiple sclerosis, developmental delay, post stroke, or TBI, just to name a few.